Frequently Asked Questions

 A backflow device is a mechanical insert in your plumbing system on your side of the meter that prevents a reversal of water flow.
 Having backflow devices on water connections helps maintain drinking water quality throughout the system to ensure that all customers receive the highest quality water possible.

 Approved backflow prevention devices are required to be installed on the service connection to any premises that the department has identified as having a potential for backflow.
-Additionally, all irrigation systems are required to have backflow prevention devices, and any property which is connected both to potable water supplies and reclaimed water supplies is required to have the potable water supply protected by an approved backflow prevention device.
+Additionally, all irrigation systems are required to have backflow prevention devices, and any property connected both to potable and reclaimed water supplies is required to have the potable water supply protected by an approved backflow prevention device.

 Prevent potential cross connections or backflow resulting from a garden hose being submerged in a bucket, sink, pond, swimming pool, car radiator, or a chemical applicator attached to the hose by installing inexpensive hose bibb vacuum breakers, commonly available in the plumbing section of home improvement stores, between outdoor spigots and garden hoses.

 More information on backflow devices and cross connection requirements can be found at the Florida Department of Environmental Protection website and Sections 26-79 through 26-86 of Tampa Code of Ordinances.

 If you property does not have a private shut off value, call (813) 274-8811, option 4, to schedule a turn off.
 For same-day emergency turn-off assistance, a service fee may apply.
 The curb stop is City property.
 Tampa City Code Section 26-70 prohibits anyone other than an authorized representative of the City from turning off or turning on water at the City's curb stop.
 Any damage to the City valve, water meter or service as a result of unauthorized use will be billed to the account holder.
 Customers can call the Water Emergency Service Section at (813) 274-7400 to request a field technician be dispatched to turn off and turn on water at the curb stop.
 Fees may apply.

 The initial reclaimed water service areas were selected based on their concentration of heavy irrigation and their proximity to the Howard F. Curren Advanced Wastewater Treatment Plant.
 These factors were important in ensuring the economic feasibility of the project.